JWorlds1/ipsy-docs/content/pages/tools/ssh.rst

 If you have the SSH client installed go to B.

-A. How to install the SSH Client on Windows 10
+How to install the SSH Client on Windows 10

-  1. Press the Search button and type “Optional feature” -> Click the top result, which should read, “Add an optional feature”.
+  a.
+Press the Search button and type “Optional feature”
+    -> Click the top result, which should read, “Add an optional feature”.

-  2. Click “Add a feature” in Settings
+  b.
+Click “Add a feature” in Settings

-  3. Install the Windows OpenSSH Client
+  c.
+Install the Windows OpenSSH Client
     -> Type “SSH” in the optional features search bar, then tick the entry that reads “OpenSSH     Client”.
 Finally, click the “Install” button at the bottom of your Window.
 The process will take a few seconds to complete and shouldn’t require a restart.

-B. How to Use SSH in Commands in Windows 10
+ How to Use SSH in Commands in Windows 10

-    1. Open Command Prompt (or Powershell)
+    a.
+Open Command Prompt (or Powershell)
     -> Press Start and then type “Command Prompt”.
 Click the top result.

-    2. Run the SSH command to view its usage guide
+    b.
+Run the SSH command to view its usage guide
     -> Command Prompt will return a full list of options and syntax for you to use as you require.

-    3. Connect to your server via your Windows Open SSH client -> In most cases, you won’t need the above options to connect to your SSH server.
+    c.
+Connect to your server via your Windows Open SSH client -> In most cases, you won’t need the above options to connect to your SSH server.
 Instead, you can simply run:

 .. code::